Student Handbook - Sexual Misconduct Policy

 - Educational Sanctions: Reading/writing assignment, drug or alcohol assessment/treatment, seminar attendance, or other discretionary sanctions as deemed appropriate.

-- Dismissal from University Housing: Loss of privilege to live in University housing.
+- Dismissal from University Housing and Residence Life: Loss of privilege to live in

 In accordance with University housing policy, students required to live on campus who are dismissed from University housing may be dismissed from Pepperdine University.
 Any student dismissed from University housing prior to the end of the contractual period may be responsible for any remaining monetary charges, as well as ineligible for reimbursement for any charges already paid.